dennis-zym/expense-tracking-system/README.md

 ### `npx firebase projects:create`
 When prompted, provide these details:
 - Project ID: (e.g., aa1-expense-tracker)
-- Project Name: (e.g., Expense-Track)
+- Project Name: (e.g., Expense-Track).

 Open the prompted Firebase Console link.
 Navigate to Project Overview.
 Add Firebase to the app by clicking the Web icon.